QuantConnect/lean-cli/README.md

 Commands:
-  add-security  Represents a command to add a security to the algorithm. cancel-order  Represents a command to cancel a specific order by id. deploy        Start live trading a project locally using Docker. liquidate     Liquidate the given symbol from the latest deployment of the given project. stop          Stop an already running local live trading project.
+  add-security  Represents a command to add a security to the algorithm. cancel-order  Represents a command to cancel a specific order by id. command       Send a command to a local running live trading project. deploy        Start live trading a project locally using Docker. liquidate     Liquidate the given symbol from the latest deployment of the given project. stop          Stop an already running local live trading project.